-A guitarist in Arbouretum, as well as a lover of old-timey songs, many of them featuring Jesus.
+A guitarist for Arbouretum, as well as a lover of old-timey songs, many of them featuring Jesus.
 Strohmeier advises: "Don't be threatened, and don't get too excited."
-A live video of Strohmeier's contribution can be found <a href="http://www.splicetoday.com/music/splice-original-wye-oak-caleb-stine-noble-lake-stephen-strohmeier-and-more" target="_blank">here</a>.
+A live video of Strohmeier's contribution can be found here.

 They hail from Portland, OR.
 The five-piece folk pop band recorded their song for the compilation while on a U.S. tour, adding various instrumentation at different stops along their route (more on this soon).
-Their debut album, <em>Hold This Ghost</em>, mixes folk pop with some subtle electronica and orchestral backing.
-You can find a Splice interview with Musee Mecanique <a href="http://www.splicetoday.com/music/interview-mus-e-m-canique" target="_blank">here</a>.
+Their debut album, Hold This Ghost, mixes folk pop with some subtle electronica and orchestral backing.
+You can find a Splice interview with Musee Mecanique here.

 An alt-country band out of St. Louis, MO.
-Their second album, <em>Defeated, TN</em>, is based on a series of letters they found in an abandoned country home.
-You can find a Splice Premier of Theodore <a href="http://www.splicetoday.com/music/splice-premiere-theodore" target="_blank">here</a>.
+Their second album, Defeated, TN, is based on a series of letters they found in an abandoned country home.
+You can find a Splice Premier of Theodore here.